DigitalCareSystem/Digital-Care-System/Digital Care  2023 GDSC   solution challenge/Hardware/Dashboard code/readme.md

 ### 3- pushbutton, LED

-### 4- Bell to tirn on when there is emargancey state
+### 4- Bell to turn on when there is emargancey state

 ### 5- Mobile with intrnet and our application in it